yoctoproject/poky/documentation/ref-manual/variables.rst

       hardware.
 Continuing with the previous kernel example, the kernel's append file is located in the
       BSP layer for a given machine.
-For example, the append file for the Beaglebone, EdgeRouter, and generic versions of both 32 and 64-bit IA machines (``meta-yocto-bsp``) is named
+For example, the append file for the Beaglebone and generic versions of both 32 and 64-bit IA machines (``meta-yocto-bsp``) is named
       ``meta-yocto-bsp/recipes-kernel/linux/linux-yocto_6.1.bbappend``.
       Here are the related statements from that append file::